x4m3/epitok-web/readme.md

 The binary will be available at `./target/release/epitok-web`.

 Place the binary and the folder `static/` in the same folder, it contains client side css and javascript.

+You can also deploy with Docker by building the [Dockerfile](Dockerfile) and using it.
+The instance [token.epi.today](https://token.epi.today) is deployed that way.